 Ireland April 2ndTOTAL Deaths /98 people – ranking 24th [Increase 15.29%]

 *March 11/2020 – At the COVID-19 media briefing, the WHO Director-General said: “We are deeply concerned both by the alarming levels of spread and severity and by the alarming levels of inaction.
 We have therefore made the assessment that COVID-19 can be characterized as a pandemic.
-Pandemic is not a word to use lightly or carelessly.
-It is a word that, if misused, can cause unreasonable fear, or unjustified acceptance that the fight is over, leading to unnecessary suffering and death.
-Describing the situation as a pandemic does not change WHO’s assessment of the threat posed by this virus.
-It doesn’t change what WHO is doing, and it doesn’t change what countries should do.
+Describing the situation as a pandemic does not change what W.H.O. is doing, and it doesn’t change what countries should do.
 We have never before seen a pandemic sparked by a coronavirus.
 This is the first pandemic caused by a coronavirus.
-And we have never before seen a pandemic that can be controlled, at the same time.”
+And we have never before seen a pandemic that can be controlled, at the same time.“

 Unfortunately, WHO delayed in declaring COVID 19 as a pandemic!
 Also, they gave us false information – vital to protecting us from spreading this virus; Let’s recall what WHO said: